Self-similar solutions to coagulation equations with time-dependent tails: the case of homogeneity one: Introduction

-We complement Theorem~\ref{thm:exist} with a corresponding nonexistence result: we show that for sufficiently large $\rho$, given $M>0$ and $b$ satisfying \eqref{b}, equation \eqref{selfsim4} does not have any solution with mass $M$ in the class of positive Radon measures $\meas$ which are not supported in the origin.
+Then we show that for sufficiently large $\rho$, given $M>0$ and $b$ satisfying \eqref{b}, equation \eqref{selfsim4} does not have any solution with mass $M$ in the class of positive Radon measures $\meas$ which are not supported in the origin.
 By saying that a measure $g\in\meas$ is a solution of \eqref{selfsim4} we mean that for every test function $\theta\in C([0,\infty))$ with compact support one has

 Here and in the following, with some abuse of notation, we denote by $\int_A\theta(x)g(x)\de x$ the integral on $A\subset[0,\infty)$ of a function $\theta$ with respect to the measure $g$, also if $g$ is not absolutely continuous with respect to the Lebesgue measure.
 Notice that any multiple of the Dirac delta $\delta_0$ is a solution to \eqref{selfsim4} in the weak sense.